Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

 \paragraph{Comparison with Existing Event Databases} Our geopolitical events compilation differs from existing global event databases such as GDELT \citep{leetaru2013gdelt} and ICEWS \citep{boschee2015icews} in two key dimensions.
-First, we focus exclusively on major political events that define bilateral geopolitical relations between country pairs, enabling more precise measurement of relationship intensity.\footnote{GDELT and ICEWS collect comprehensive global events across all actors and issue areas, making it challenging to aggregate these events into meaningful measures of bilateral relationship intensity between specific country pairs.} This targeted approach prioritizes events with clear bilateral significance rather than attempting to synthesize the full spectrum of international interactions.
+First, leveraging the LLM's contextual capabilities, we focus exclusively on events that shape bilateral relations between country pairs, enabling more precise measurement of relationship intensity.\footnote{GDELT and ICEWS collect comprehensive global events across all actors and issue areas, making it challenging to aggregate these events into meaningful measures of bilateral relationship intensity between specific country pairs.} This targeted approach prioritizes events with clear bilateral significance rather than attempting to synthesize the full spectrum of international interactions.
 Second, our compilation provides extended temporal coverage from 1960, aligning with the availability of economic data necessary for comprehensive panel analysis.\footnote{GDELT provides daily event data only from 1979 onward, while ICEWS covers 1995 to present.
 Both databases have limited historical depth compared to the timespan required for comprehensive economic analysis of geopolitical relationships.}